Create versatile page templates, part 1

 We’ve been focused on code for a while, so let’s double-check that everything is working on the site.

-1. Log into the Xperience admin and open the Training guides pages channel.
+1. Sign in to the Xperience admin and open the Training guides pages channel.

-2. Choose one of the Product page pages under the Products page in the tree, and edit the page on the Page Builder tab.
+2. Choose one of the Service page pages under the Services page in the tree, and edit the page on the Page Builder tab.

 3. Click the page icon in the bottom left corner of the Page Builder frame to configure the Page Builder properties.

-4. Choose the Product page template, and see how the data from the product page is now displayed according to your templates.
+4. Choose the Service page template, and see how the data from the service page is now displayed according to your templates.

 Style the template based on properties